an essay by Jack Grassel

 Essential Ear Training For Today's Musician by Steve Prosser

 NOTE FROM JACK: If you are going to experience color, you must use your eyes.
 If you are going to experience sound, you must use your ears.
 You SEE colors.
 You HEAR sounds.
 "Ear training" does not train your ears or improve your hearing.
 It increases the brain's accuracy at interpreting what enters the ears.
-Hence the term "Aural Skills" is more accurate than the term "Ear Training".
+Hence the term "Aural Skills" or "Brain Training" are more accurate than the term "Ear Training"